isiahmeadows/mithril.js/design/README.md

 And finally, the framework's job, as [Rich Harris explained fairly well](https://youtu.be/qqt6YxAZoOc), is not to organize code, but to organize your mind.
 They shouldn't have to have a major impact in your code size, and if anything, it should *reduce* how much overhead exists between your code and the user.
 Although this does still remain "just JavaScript", it does so without introducing nearly as much runtime overhead or mental overhead in the process:

-- Unlike literally every other tree reconciliation-based framework I've ever seen (and I've seen a lot more than I care to admit - have you heard of [Turbine](https://github.com/funkia/turbine), [Anvil](https://github.com/zserge/anvil), or [Miso](https://haskell-miso.org/)?), this makes trees static by default.
-This is useful for dramatically increasing performance and dramatically reducing retained memory.
-However, streams provide very simple, easy abstractions to use to make parts of them dynamic, and those themselves are fairly light.
-(This is among other numerous optimizations, of course.)
+- Unlike literally every other tree reconciliation-based framework I've ever seen (and I've seen a lot more than I care to admit - have you heard of [Turbine](https://github.com/funkia/turbine), [Anvil](https://github.com/zserge/anvil), or [Miso](https://haskell-miso.org/)?), this separates keys from subtrees in loops.
+This is useful for not only enabling easier optimization of key reconciliation, but it also lets users more freely determine the contents that need displayed, with fewer hacks involved.
+You can literally return text strings as far as the framework cares.
 - This tries to streamline and simplify the mental model as much as possible, even sometimes at the cost of implementation complexity.
 There is this saying in UX and design circles that goes "Don't make me think!" (and a book with [exactly that title](https://en.wikipedia.org/wiki/Don't_Make_Me_Think)), and my goal with this redesign is to work with the developer's first instinct of what's correct and not make them sweat the little details of their components like data.
+One concrete example of this is `m.RETAIN` - if you want to not update, you don't need an entire lifecycle method to do it.
+It's also why I changed the names of several lifecycle methods to be way more explicit about their purpose.
+It's not about *what*, but *when*.
 - One of the overarching goals of this redesign is to get out of your way and let you actually *do* what you want to do.
 Most frameworks are concerned about *what* the current state is and *what* data is being shown, including React, Angular, and even Svelte.
 They're concerned about state, not functionality.
 Users care about functionality, and I want Mithril's goal here to be to enable you to *do* what is needed.
 (And yes, if/once this redesign becomes Mithril I plan to replace our current tagline of "A JavaScript Framework for Building Brilliant Applications" with something about "doing".)
+    - The end goal is to make this much more procedural and powerful, but this is just a midpoint.
+Think of this as Mithril Redesign 0.1 - I plan to eventually obsolete `ctrl.await` and `ctrl.each`, for example.

 ### Keeping it fast